Chagrilled/P4-DandoriDesktop/readme.md

 Much of the data used in name maps/defaults has been scraped from the game files. [scrape.js](https://github.com/Chagrilled/P4-DandoriDesktop/blob/master/scrape.js) contains the code used to produce `entity.json` which is a list of every possible value that keys in the ActorGeneratorList (AGL)s can have for each creature.

+If you want to run from source, you'll need npm and Node (I've been using Node 20), and a simple `npm i` and `npm start` should get you going.

 ### 🤖 AI

 AI.
 Much of the difficulty of this and in-game bugs stem from the AI parameter.
 I'd recommend reading up on it on TKB (after I write the articles).